stouffer/EvoGeoModules/manuscript/manuscript.md

 # Conclusions

 Overall, the results of our analyses demonstrate that there is a sizeable gap between our current understanding of host-parasite co-evolution as the basis of multi-species interactions, its phylogenetic consequences, and their applicability to ecological questions.
 Our results suggest that, while the continental-scale system might show a strong signal of past coevolution (which was also reported, through different analyses, by other studies of this system), the quasi-entirety of this signal is lost when species and their interactions are filtered to assemble local communities.
-That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling, that proceeds independantly of the evolutionary history of species pairs.
-It would seem that local species pools are driven more by the interaction between abiotic conditions and species tolerance, than they are by potential species interactions.
+That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling, that proceeds independently of the evolutionary history of species pairs.
+Because regional and local networks have the same species, the difference between them stems for the loss of some species interactions locally.
+It would seem that local species pools in this system are driven more by the interaction between abiotic conditions and species tolerance, than they are by potential species interactions.

 Local networks show little to no signal of co-phylogenetic matching, and the strength of co-phylogenetic matching that can be ascribed to the interactions